 Eating for your metabolic type

-- By knowing which type you are, you can learn how to eat and when to lose weight.
+• Knowing your type, you can learn how to eat and when to lose weight.

-- You probably have a carbohydrate protein-efficient metabolism if your parents were thin, but you have the genes from both sides of your family.
+• You probably have a carbohydrate protein-efficient metabolism if your parents were thin, but you have the genes from both sides of your family.
 Or if your mom was skinny and your dad was heavy.
 Or vice versa.

-- You might be a carbohydrate-efficient metabolic type if your mom was very skinny but also had diabetes or high blood pressure.
+• You might be a carbohydrate-efficient metabolic type if your mom was very skinny but also had diabetes or high blood pressure.
 Or if one of your grandmothers had diabetes or heart disease at a young age (50s or 60s),

-What is the fat protein efficient body type?
+What is the fat-protein-efficient body type?

 There are three metabolic types: the lipotropic (fat-burning) type, the ketonic (ketone-producing) type, and the mixed type.
 Your genetic makeup determines your metabolic type.
-The fat protein efficient body is a specific body type with a high percentage of lean muscle mass.
+The fat-protein-efficient body is a specific body type with a high percentage of lean muscle mass.
 This means that your body composition contains more protein than fat but retains some of its ability to burn stored fat for energy.

 What really matters when it comes to dieting?
 You might think it’s calories in versus calories out—that if you eat fewer calories than you burn through exercise or daily activity, then you’ll lose weight easily and vice versa; but according to numerous studies on metabolism—and especially those conducted over long periods—this isn’t necessarily true!